dariszka/BSc-AI-WS2023/README.md

 ---

 ### Repository Structure
-This repository organizes different programming assignments from my first semester into individual folders for each subject.
+This repository organizes different programming assignments done during my first semester into individual folders for each subject.
 Each folder contains a README with an overview and details of the key tasks performed.
 The structure is designed to showcase a progression of skills in data analysis, machine learning, and deep learning.
 All projects done by me, all summaries done by ChatGPT.

 ---